Mambo-Token/Solidcoins/Café-Coin.md

 ## $CAFE helps for mass adoption of the use of cryptocurrency in RWA (real world application/asset).
 in the most primordial way: as currency for payment.

+We reward with **2000 $Cafe** to the first coffee bar / restaurant to accept $Cafe as payment - if they can show minimum 50 payments made.

 ## Solidcoin concept - not a stablecoin and not a meme coin
 $Café is a solidcoin and explicitly not a stablecoin and not a memecoin.
 It's designed to cushion the volatility of $Kas in relation to fiat currencies.